-- (1) Cannabis products exceeding the acceptable hemp THC level constitute marijuana, a schedule I controlled substance under Georgia law and federal law. - (2) Cannabis products exceeding the acceptable hemp THC level must be disposed of in accordance with the CSA and DEA regulations found at 21 CFR 1317.15 by a reverse distributor or as otherwise approved in writing by the Department. - (3) The Permittee must immediately notify the Department via email to hemp@agr.georgia.gov any time analytical testing determines that cannabis products exceed the acceptable hemp THC level. - (4) Upon notice and confirmation that a cannabis product has exceeded the acceptable hemp THC level, the Department will issue an Order of Disposal requiring all related cannabis products to be disposed within a reasonable time to be determined by the Department. - (5) The Permittee will be responsible for arranging disposal through a reverse distributor. - (6) The Permittee will be responsible for all costs and fees associated with the disposal of cannabis exceeding the acceptable hemp THC level.
-No compensation will be owed by the Department to the Permittee for any such disposal. - (7) Cannabis products subject to disposal must not be removed from the permitted facility or from any other area where such cannabis is being processed, handled, or stored. - (8) Within 14 days of the date of completion of disposal, the Processor must submit a "Disposal Report" form to the Department, which must contain the following information: - (a) Name and address of the Permittee;

-- (b) Georgia Processor Permit number;

-- (c) Information on the reverse distributor agent handling the disposal.

-- (d) Date of completion of disposal;

-- (e) Signature of the Permittee; and

-- (f) Reverse distributor certification of completion of the disposal.
+(1) Cannabis products exceeding the acceptable hemp THC level constitute marijuana, a schedule I controlled substance under Georgia law and federal law.

+- (2) Cannabis products exceeding the acceptable hemp THC level must be disposed of in accordance with the CSA and DEA regulations found at 21 CFR 1317.15 by a reverse distributor and or as otherwise approved in writing by the presence of local law enforcementDepartment. - (3) The Permittee must immediately notify the Department via email to hemp@agr.georgia.gov any time analytical testing determines that cannabis products exceed the acceptable hemp THC level. - (4) Upon notice and confirmation that a cannabis product has exceeded the acceptable hemp THC level, the Department will issue an Order of Disposal requiring all related cannabis products to be disposed within a reasonable time to be determined by the Department. - (5) The Permittee will be responsible for arranging disposal through a reverse distributor.
+The Permittee will also be responsible for ensuring that local law enforcement is present to supervise such disposal. - (6) The Permittee will be responsible for all costs and fees associated with the disposal of cannabis exceeding the acceptable hemp THC level.
+No compensation will be owed by the Department to the Permittee for any such disposal. - (7) Cannabis products subject to disposal must not be removed from the permitted facility or from any other area where such cannabis is being processed, handled, or stored. - (8) Within 3014 days of the date of completion of disposal, the Processor must submit a "Disposal Report" form to the Department, which must contain the following information: - (a) Name and address of the Permittee; - (b) Georgia Processor Permit number; - (c) Information on the reverse distributor agent handling the disposal. - (d) Date of completion of disposal; - (e) Signature of the Permittee; and - (f) Signature of local law enforcement agent; and